Fredrick is an expert gardener, plumber, and author of farming guides. He loves to write about pest control, fish farming, and beekeeping.

 3. Use Bio-Enzymatic Cleaners

 These cleaners make it easier to clean the drains.
 They soften the organic matter making it easier to remove the dirt, and therefore, doing away with the worms.
+I usually use the Bubble Bombs Cleaner which is easy to apply and super powerful in removing the organic clogs.

 4. Use Baking Soda and White Vinegar